dfguooo/dfguooo.github.io/_pages/about.md

 I am a Ph.D. student at the College of Computing and Data Science, Nanyang Technological University (NTU), Singapore.
 I am fortunate to be supervised by [Prof. Rui Tan](https://personal.ntu.edu.sg/tanrui/) and to work closely with [NTU IoT Research Group](https://ntuiot.xyz/).
 I received my M.Sc. degree from NTU, and my B.Eng. degree from University of Electronic Science and Technology of China (UESTC).

-My research focuses on sensing across various modalities (imagery, radio, acoustic, etc.) for cyber-physical systems (CPS) and the Internet of Things (IoT).
-I am particularly interested in robust perception for autonomous driving and location sensing in IoT.
+My research focuses on sensing across various modalities (imagery, radio, acoustic, etc.) for cyber-physical systems (CPS) and the Internet of Things (IoT), with particular interest in robust perception for autonomous driving and location sensing in IoT.
 As a system builder, I enjoy getting hands-on to build real-world systems and am passionate about experiment-driven research that tackles practical challenges.

 <!-- My research interests lie in the fields of sensing in cyber-physical systems and Internet of Things.
 I enjoy getting my hands dirty to build real-world systems, and am passionate about experiment-oriented research that solves practical problems. -->